Spirulina: Nutrient-Dense Superfood

 Adding spirulina to the diet of sport and performance horses can support muscle building, help reduce muscle stress due to exercise-induced inflammation, and may contribute to increased stamina and better performance.

-Research has shown that spirulina promotes the growth of various species of beneficial gut bacteria, and helps inhibit the growth of harmful pathogenic bacteria.
+Research has shown that the superfood promotes the growth of various species of beneficial gut bacteria, and helps inhibit the growth of harmful pathogenic bacteria.
 (World Journal of Dairy and Food Sciences 4 (2): 160-163, 2009)

 Supporting the micro-biome of the GI tract is one of the keys to health in horses.